KÜHL Stretch Voyagr Women’s Rain Jacket Review

 Rain Protection

-The hood has a reinforced brimthat keeps rain out of your face so you can actually enjoy the view instead of constantly wiping your eyes.
+The hood has a reinforced brim that keeps rain out of your face so you can actually enjoy the view instead of constantly wiping your eyes.
 It can be a little annoying to take the hood off when it’s cinched up, but I feel like that’s to be expected.
 There’s also plenty of room to wear a hat underneath.

-Another great features is the high-quality, YKK water-resistant zippers.
+Another great feature is the high-quality, YKK water-resistant zippers.
 They don’t let water sneak through, even in heavy rain.
 The main zipper is sturdy and smooth, and the zippered pockets also have water-resistant seals.

 Breathability